nmdarksky/nmdarksky.github.io/state_council.md

 id : State Council
 ---

+** The State Council meets monthly on the first non-holiday Monday of the month.
+State Council meetings are open to all members of the NM chapter.
+Meeting reminders are generally sent out only shortly before the meetings and include connection information, but the regular first Monday schedule is established in advance. **

 The State Council is responsible for the management of the activities of the chapter, and are elected for two-year terms.
 Elections held March 2024 result in the following Council: